What is a ‘right to reside’?

 Fast-forward 5 years.
 Chris dies, and his half-share of the family home is now transferred (the legal term is assented) into a Property Trust created by his Will.
 The rest of his estate passes to his wife, Davina.
 She has the right to live in the property for as long as she wishes.

-Davina continues to live in the family home, and she also has all the money that Barry left her.
+Davina continues to live in the family home and has all the money Barry left her.
 In practical terms, everything remains the same for Davina as in our first example.

-Fast-forward 2 more years.
-Davina needs more support, and she moves into a care home.
-She is financially assessed by the Local Authority.
+Fast-forward two more years.
+Davina needs more support, so she moves into a care home.
+The local Authority assesses her financial situation.

 What does Davina own?